 Charity Role:

-You must have a written agreement with any commercial participator you work with.
+You must have a written agreement with any company you work with.
 These agreements are commonly referred to as Commercial Participation Agreements (CPAs) and must be signed by the charitable institution and the commercial participator.
 A CPA must be in place before a commercial participator begins any promotion which makes representations that contributions will be given to a charity.
 The Fundraising Regulator updated its guidance on CPAs in Aug 24, which has been reflected below.

 Once the terms of a commercial partnership have been agreed, you should consider putting in place